Mouly19/Physics-Expert-Chatbot/README.md

 ## 🎯 Use Cases

-* Conceptual understanding of physics topics
+* Conceptual understanding of physics topics.
 * Academic revision and learning
 * AI-assisted teaching tools
 * Educational and research-based projects